Jetfire: Animated series

-In the animated series, Jetfire was called Skyfire, for reasons discussed below.

 On Cybertron before the war between the Autobots and Decepticons, Skyfire was a scientist and explorer working with Starscream.
 Together, they investigated an uncharted planet, actually a prehistoric Earth, where they failed to find any signs of intelligent life.
 Skyfire wished to scrutinize the planet further, and moving in close enough to the planet, a polar wind storm swept him up and buried him beneath the Arctic ice.
 Starscream searched for his friend, but was unable to locate him and returned to Cybertron alone.

 Millions of years later, in 1984, the Decepticons discovered the frozen Skyfire, while draining heat energy from the Earth's core and reactivated him.
 Reunited with his old friend, Starscream, Skyfire joined the Decepticon ranks.
 When the Autobots arrived, Skyfire engaged them in battle, and then rescued Sparkplug and Spike Witwicky when they became stranded on an ice floe.
 Unknowingly, he took the two to Megatron under the impression that he and the other Decepticons valued human life, but when Megatron took them as prisoners, Skyfire started to question his allegiance.
 When Starscream ordered him to destroy the captured Autobot search party, he refused, and Starscream turned his weapons on him, leaving him heavily damaged.
 Repaired by Ratchet, he joined the Autobots and engaged in a dogfight with Starscream which ended when he sacrificed himself to stop the core drain, burying himself in ice once again in the process.

 A short time later, however, Skyfire was recovered by Wheeljack and Sideswipe, and immediately participated in an attack on the Decepticons in Peru, where the evil robots were once again attempting to use the Earth's core energy for their own means.
 Skyfire was almost permitted to destroy the villains' new weapon by Thundercracker, but was then blasted by Starscream (who attempted to blast Thundercracker) and repaired with some difficulty by Spike.

 Skyfire would go on to make semi-regular appearances in the immediate future, helping the Autobots evacuate their base when the volcano it was embedded in became active, and flying a squad of troops to battle the Insecticons, Skyfire appeared in a few more episodes, but slowly disappeared from the cartoon, due to legal issues.

-Skyfires animation model made infrequent appearances in the third season, making its final appearance in "Dark Awakening" being shot down by Quintessons in a space battle.
+Skyfire's animation model made infrequent appearances in the third season, making its final appearance in "Dark Awakening" after being shot down by Quintessons in a space battle.

 Books

 Skyfire was featured in the 1985 audio and book adventure Satellite of Doom.
 His appearance matched his animated form, not the toy.
-During the story Skyfire is killed.
+During the story, Skyfire is killed.

 Skyfire appeared in the audio and book adventure When Continents Collide.